ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/app-insights.md

 #### Create report for any other duration

-To generate report for any other duration:
+To generate report for any other duration, run the following command:

 ```powershell
 Start-SPOEnterpriseAppInsightsReport -ReportPeriodInDays $ReportPeriodInDays (possible values = 1, 7, 14, 28)